We’re hiring!

 .

-If we remove the assumption that is split, then I suspect the same conclusion is satisfied, but there is an additional argument needed as the formula for the quotient has additional factors.
+is split, then I suspect the same conclusion is satisfied, but there is an additional argument needed as the formula for the quotient has additional factors.
 I have not worked out this argument and really don’t want to resort to case by case arguments, so there is your conjecture (I expect we now need to say

 is a maximal torus containing a maximal split torus).